MoHoushmand/mo/_sources/quantum_computers/spin_qubits/spin_qubits_op.md

 # Operations on spin qubits

-With standard semiconductor technology, billions of transistors can be inte- grated on a single chip.
+With standard semiconductor technology, billions of transistors can be integrated on a single chip.
 This forms one of the key motivations for quantum dot qubits, as these qubit types are fabricated using the same technology, such that one can envision billions of quantum bits on a chip.
 In this lecture we focus on the operation of these quantum dot qubits.
-We will discuss how qubits are de- fined, how they can be initialized and readout, how the qubits can be controlled and how these qubits can be coupled to one another to execute two-qubit logic gates.
+We will discuss how qubits are defined, how they can be initialized and readout, how the qubits can be controlled and how these qubits can be coupled to one another to execute two-qubit logic gates.
 Figure 17
 We start with an empty quantum dot connected to an electron reservoir.
 The quantum dot energy levels are above the Fermi energy of the reservoir and so no electrons can tunnel from the reservoir to the dot.
 We define our qubit states on the spin states of the quantum dot.
 To do so, we apply a magnetic field on the order of a Tesla.
 Due to the Zeeman energy, the spin states are then split by about hundred micro electron volt, assuming a g-factor around